-Indonesia has a general foreign investment regime as set out in Law No. 25/2007 on Investment, as amended by the Job Creation Law (the Investment Law), and implementing legislation, including Presidential Regulation No. 10/2021 on Investment Sectors as amended by Presidential Regulation No. 49/2021 (the 2021 Investment List).
+Indonesia has a general foreign investment regime, which is set out in Law No. 25 of 2007 on Investment, as amended by the Competition Law, and implementing legislation, including Presidential Regulation No. 10 of 2021 on Investment Sectors, as amended by Presidential Regulation No. 49 of 2021.

-Under the Investment Law, all business fields are open to foreign investment, unless declared otherwise.
-Foreign investment must be carried out through a foreign investment company in the form of a limited liability company under Indonesian Law (PT PMA) and domiciled within the territory of the state of the Republic of Indonesia, unless provided otherwise by the law.
+Under Law No. 25 of 2007, as amended, all business fields are open to foreign investment unless declared otherwise.
+Foreign investment must be carried out through a foreign investment company in the form of a limited liability company under Indonesian law (PT PMA) and domiciled within the territory Indonesia, unless provided otherwise by law.
 Foreign investors who make investments through a PT PMA should:

-- · subscribe to shares at the time the PT PMA is established; - · purchase shares; or - invest through another method in accordance with laws and regulations.
+- subscribe to shares at the time the PT PMA is established; - purchase shares; or - invest through another method in accordance with applicable laws and regulations.